for Eating Disorders

 Eating Disorders - A Brief Explanation

-Eating disorders, such as anorexia, binge eating, and bulimia, are significant psychological illnesses.
-These illnesses manifest in abnormal eating habits, such as insufficient or excessive food intake.
+Eating disorders, such as anorexia, binge eating, and bulimia, are psychological illnesses.
+They involve abnormal eating habits, such as insufficient or excessive food intake.

-Left untreated, individuals with eating disorders can suffer both physical and mental deterioration.
-This manifests in denial, self-harming behavior, and life-threatening health consequences.
+Left untreated, individuals with eating disorders can suffer physically and mentally.
+For example, they can experience anxiety, depression, self-harming behavior, and life-threatening health consequences.
 In addition, substance abuse and mental health concerns often co-occur.

 Eating Disorders - An Urgent Problem

-While many eating disorders seem to affect adolescent women than any other age group, individuals of all ages and both genders can and do develop eating disorders.
+Many eating disorders seem to affect adolescent women more than any other age group.
+However, individuals of all ages and genders develop eating disorders.
 Recent studies reveal that over 25 million people in the U.S. suffer from some type of disordered eating.

 How Whole Families Intervention And Holistic Recovery Services Can Help

-No matter how despairing you and your family may feel, there is a path to recovery, sanity and peace.
-Whole Families Intervention and Holistic Recovery Services helps plan and perform eating disorder interventions with compassion and care.
+No matter how despairing you and your family may feel, there is a path to healing and recovery.
+Whole Families Intervention and Services helps plan and perform eating disorder interventions with compassion and care.

-Our specialized and highly trained interventionists have the knowledge and experience to handle even the most complex eating disorders.
-In orchestrating an eating disorder intervention, we help families help their loved one to accept treatment or face the consequences of refusing treatment.
+Our highly trained interventionists have the knowledge and experience to handle even the most complex eating disorders.
+In orchestrating an eating disorder intervention, we help families invite their loved one to accept treatment.
 All of this is done with lovingkindness, respect, and dignity.